matloff/R-vs.-Python-for-Data-Science/README.md

 which is clearly bad pedagogy.
 See also ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!

+Again, I am certainly not saying one should only use base R; on the contrary, see my point above that CRAN is a major advantage of R.
-The Tidyverse should be considered advanced R, not for beginners, just as is the case for most complext CRAN packages.
+But the Tidyverse should be considered advanced R, not for beginners, just as is the case for most complex CRAN packages.

 The Tidyverse is a vigorous promotional effort by a commercial entity that has come to dominate the R world, RStudio.
 I know and admire the